ambirdsall/ambirdsall.github.io/blag/src/posts/what-does-it-even-mean-for-the-media-to-be-objective_2016-10-04.html.md

 ## What that article means when it says "objectivity"

-Considering this definition of "objectivity", the following paragraph becomes absurd:
+Defining "objectivity" in terms of empirical truth, the following paragraph becomes absurd:

 > Is it the media’s responsibility to cover groups or persons who purposefully use hateful
 > and provocative speech as a means to gain attention?
 In what way should this coverage
 > manifest?
 And, perhaps most importantly—at what point are journalists obligated to
 > repudiate notions of objectivity for the sake of humanity and morality?

-What the fuck kind of objectivity can you consider opposed to humanity and morality?
-It makes no sense.
-Whether a thing is true or false has nothing to do with whether it's good or bad<span class="sidenote__mark">*</span><span class="sidenote">
+Humanity and morality are, in general, best served by dilligent, unassuming respect for empirical truth.
+Furthermore, whether a thing is true or false has little to do with whether it's good or bad[^2], and vice versa.
-Don't EVER tell me we can't change capitalism because of consensus unless we're talking tactics.
-You can tell me we can't change it because the alternative would be worse, and if you do, I'll want to take a good hard look at what the best measurements are and whether they suggest otherwise.
-If you want me to come down off this high horse you're going to have to make me.</span>, and vice versa.

 The most frustrating part of writing this is that I haven't found a way not to come down too harshly.
-The article is talking about the same problem I am, and in many ways it's doing an astonishingly good job of it.
+The article is talking about the same problem I am, and in many ways it's doing quite a good job of it.
 While it doesn't properly name the concept it targets, it pins it down precisely through a series of incisive and well-sourced takedowns of media uncritically airing people who are demonstrably in the wrong:

 > The Milo profile was far from the first time that an outlet has, I’d argue, favored an
 > obscure notion of objectivity over the protection of human rights and civil liberties.
 In